 When I paid off a loan recently, my local bank started charging me a monthly fee of $12 to maintain my accounts because I fell below their requirement!

 If you’re ready to open a high-yield online savings account, CIT Bank’s Savings Builder is a good option.

 The $25,000 minimum may be a challenge, but the $100 deposit each month could be a possibility.

 Check with your payroll department to see if you could have the $100 (or more) auto-deposited from your paycheck.
 Or set-up an auto-transfer from your checking account.

 Trying to find the account with the highest interest rates might earn you a little bit extra each month.
 But remember, rates are subject to change.

-When the US Federal Reserve cuts the Federal Funds Rate (as it has three times in 2019), banks respond by reducing the interest you earn.
+When the US Federal Reserve cuts the Federal Funds Rate , banks respond by reducing the interest you earn.